 During the following decades this kind of lanyard became very popular and utilized different colors for several qualifications.
 Only the Navy and the cavalry never introduced such of qualification lanyards, probably the idea was that such a loose swinging lanyard would handicap the soldier on duty.
 Eventually this type of qualification lanyard became so typical for the Austro-Hungarian uniform as the cuff-title became on German uniforms.
 After the war such qualification lanyards were used by the Hungarian Army until 1932, then the system was enlarged to lanyards with one, two or three of the medium balls to indicate the grade and further used until 1944.
 In the Austrian Bundesheer lanyards of this type were newly introduced in December 1929 and used until March 1938.
+Aggregator of online porn and hentai games, you're looking for the best porn games on different sites where there are a lot of ads?
+THEBESTHENTAI is the best list with xxx games for PC and mobile, go, choose and play!
 After the 2nd World War a qualification lanyard of this type was introduced in October 1962, with grey woolen balls and a gray, silver or golden colored lanyard to indicate the different grades but abolished in April 1974.

 Between 1868 and 1918 the following lanyards of the standard type were used: